ASA's Latest Warning: Is Your Influencer Marketing Truly Compliant?

 Influencer Marketing Legal FAQs

-2. Is using terms like "gifted" or "PR trip" sufficient for disclosing commercial content in the UK?
+3. Is "gifted" or "PR trip" enough to disclose a paid partnership in the UK?

 Ready for Worry-Free Influencer Marketing?